-You may be feeling like you want to quit already, even though you have just started.
+If you feel like you want to quit already, you have options.
 You don't have to stay, but you should do your best to leave on a positive note.

 However, you need to do what's best for you, and leaving may be the only option.
 It can also be better for the organization for you to quit, so that it doesn't invest any more resources in onboarding and training you.
 That way, both you and your employer can start over.